 So, how do we do select these funds and monitor these on an ongoing basis?

-Well as an investment manager that aims to utilise the most up to date technology for researching, constructing, and managing portfolios, our analysts and chief economist are consistently reviewing opportunities.
+As an investment manager that aims to utilise the most up to date technology for researching, constructing, and managing portfolios, our analysts and chief economist are consistently reviewing opportunities.

-Our Chief Economist and Chief Strategists, Jim Kean and Astrid Schilo, highlight at our weekly investment meeting any market themes, government/fiscal/monetary regime shifts and economic data in order to support or challenge our existing positions.
+Our Chief Economist and Chief Strategists, Jim Kean and Astrid Schilo, highlight at our weekly investment meeting any market themes, government, fiscal, monetary regime shifts and economic data in order to support or challenge our existing positions.

-This leads the investment committee to make active decisions, such as in April when we took an overweight position to China and the Emerging markets, as reduced lockdown measures led to rise in consumer spending and trade in the region.
+This leads the investment committee to make active decisions, such as in April when we took an overweight position to China and the emerging markets, as reduced lockdown measures led to rise in consumer spending and trade in the region.
 Alongside this we underweighted UK equities as trade negotiations continued to hinder UK equity market performance.

 These tactical calls then include an ongoing review of the best funds within the region.
 However, this does not mean picking the fund that has been best the performing in the past.
 It is important to select a fund that is likely to benefit in the future.
 For example, take a fund manager that performed well between 2011-2015 by holding oil stocks, it wouldn’t have been right to buy this fund in 2015 just because of its strong performance, it is important to understand that the oil price drove the performance and it would have been a poor time to buy said fund as the commodity markets collapsed in 2015.

 It is understanding global dynamics that enable our investment team to explore opportunities to deliver consistent returns, but also make sure we are not over exposed to one sector, such as oil and gas, or more recently technology.